 - 2.4.1 The Government is very clear that in order to be effective plans need to be kept up-to-date.
 The National Planning Policy Framework states policies in Local Plans and Spatial Development Strategies should be reviewed to assess whether they need updating at least once every 5 years and should then be updated as necessary.
 Local Plans should cover a minimum of 15 years from the date of adoption.
-The time period that the Local Plan covers therefore needs to align itself with the above requirement. - 2.4.2 In view of the above, the time period that the new Local Plan covers has been extended from 2038 to 2039 in order to take in account the adjustments that have been made to the timetable for preparing the Local Plan.
-The Local Plan covers the administrative area of Winchester City Council except for that part within the South Downs National Park, which has adopted its own Local Plan. - 2.4.3 Cabinet agreed a 2021 SHELAA on the 8th December 2021.
-As part of the work on the emerging Local Plan a number of evidence base studies have completed.
-Consultation on the Strategic Issues and Priorities document took place in Spring 2021.
-Consultation has taken place on the Regulation 18 Local Plan which is after this year's monitoring period.
-The consultation was accompanied by a new standalone Local Plan website, linked here.
+The time period that the Local Plan covers therefore needs to align itself with the above requirement. - 2.4.2 In view of the above, the time period that the new Local Plan covers has been extended from 2039 to 2040 in order to take in account the adjustments that have been made to the timetable for preparing the Local Plan and to ensure that it covers 15 years from the date of adoption.
+The Local Plan covers the administrative area of Winchester City Council except for that part within the South Downs National Park, which has adopted its own Local Plan. - 2.4.3 The Regulation 18 draft Local Plan Consultation took place between 2nd November and 14th December 2022 and was accompanied by a new standalone Local Plan website, linked here. - 2.4.4 Although outside of the monitoring period, Cabinet agreed a 2023 SHELAA on 18th June 2023.